Last Updated: February 02, 2021

 To find out about the best prep books from 2020, go to Best books for ACT

 Tips for Preparing in a Month

 Once the strategies are in place and the preparation is in progress, there are certain tips that can speed up the process of studying which might seem obvious but are often downplayed by examinees

-- Knowledge about the Test Format Matters Knowing the structure of the test can help you prepare for the exam even as you are learning the content for the same.
-You can create similar questions yourself while learning key concepts and quiz yourself.
+- Knowledge about the Test Format Matters Knowing the structure of the test can help candidates prepare for the exam even as they are learning the content for the same.
+Candidates can create similar questions while learning key concepts and quiz themselves on them.

 - Practice Tests to Track ProgressRepeatedly assessing oneself with practice questions. diagnosing mistakes and learning from them can prove to be the last-minute savior when learning different concepts subject by subject can seem time-consuming.

 - Focus on Weak SpotsSpending more time on concepts that seem tough or cannot be grasped easily can strengthen these areas.
 This can be done by following strategic methods offered by prep books and practice guides along with official ACT question papers.